orion13579/COMM-2216-SetE-Group6/docs/ui-components/tables.md

 The one described here will be your default choice, as it allows you to access the full configuration of the _User Profile_ page from any other page inside your account.

-|   **Note:** The second choice, which by clicking on the green **Edit profile** button redirects you to the same _User Profile_ section of the _Settings_ page, is only available as an initial tip to first time users.
+|   **Note:** The second choice, which by clicking on the green **Edit profile** button redirects you to the same _User Profile_ section of the _Settings_ page, is only available as an initial tip to first-time users.

-**1.** Click on the most right side button of the navigation page to open the menu.
+**1.** Click on the most most right-side button of the navigation page to open the menu.

 !["Steps to access Settings from the Home Page"](https://github.com/orion13579/COMM-2216-SetE-Group6/blob/gh-pages/assets/images/HomePageToProfile-edited2.png?raw=true)